-To earn a Bachelor of Science in Integrated Studies students must:
+To earn a Bachelor of Science in Integrative Studies students must:

 1. Submit a degree proposal when they have earned between 60 and 90 credits.

 - Clarity in reasons for designing a themed degree plan